DylanThomasShine/bulitt_creations/README.md

 - As a shopper I want to be able to search for a product by name or description so I can find a specific product I'd like to purchase.

 ### Purchasing and Checkout
-- As a registered shopper I want to be able to easily select quantity of a creation when purchasing it so I can ensure I am selecting correct creation and a correct quantity.
+- As a registered shopper I want to be able to easily select the quantity of a creation when purchasing it so I can ensure I am selecting the correct creation and the correct quantity.
 - As a registered shopper I want to be able to view items in my bag to be purchased so I can identify the total cost of my purchase and all items I will receive.
 - As a registered shopper I want to be able to adjust the quantity of individual items in my bag so I can easily make changes to my purchase before checkout.
-- As a registered shopper I want to be able to easily enter my payment information so I can check out quickly and with no hassle.
+- As a registered shopper I want to be able to easily enter my payment information so I can check out quickly and without any hassle.
 - As a registered shopper I want to be able to feel that my personal and payment information is safe and secure so I can confidently provide the needed informatoin to make a purchase.
 - As a registered shopper I want to be able to view an order confirmation after checkout so I can verify that I have not made any mistakes.
 - As a registered shopper I want to be able to receive an email confirmation after checking out so I can keep the records of my purchases.